mrudorfer/pybullet-tutorials/manipulator-motion-control/README.md

 It reduces the [jerk](https://en.wikipedia.org/wiki/Jerk_(physics)) (which is the derivative of the acceleration).
 Motions with minimal jerk are not only best for the joints/motors but are also perceived as very smooth by humans.
 (Think of an elevator - when it starts/stops, it can sometimes feel jerky - that's exactly the same effect.)

+### Wrap Up

+So, this was a tutorial on joint motor control.
+You learned:
+- how a robot can be described with links and joints in a URDF file
+- how to load the robot in pyBullet, make it static, and reset joint values
+- how to use a velocity controller and a position controller to control individual joints
+- how to make the robot move to a joint position using PTP and synchronised PTP motion control

+Now, the motion control that we implemented so far has a few limitations:
+1. We do not have much control over the position and orientation of our end effector (the end bit of the robot where the gripper is attached).
+You can imagine tasks where we would like to move the gripper to a particular position (in *task* space), or maybe we would even like to follow particular trajectories with the gripper, like a straight line or an arc.
+This is e.g. important for welding or painting tasks.
+To accomplish this, we will have to learn more about the *kinematics* of our robot, which will allow us to perform *task space motion control*.
+2. Our motion controller did not consider any obstacles.
+In order to avoid obstacles, you would need to introduce intermediate waypoints for the robot to go to.
+The controller is deterministic, so if your trajectory with waypoints works, you can simply repeat it (assuming the environment does not change).
+That's how most industrial robots are programmed: To do exactly the same task repeatedly and fast.
+Algorithms that automatically find collision-free waypoints in an environment with obstacles are so-called *motion planning* methods.